 | many-to-one | 100% | 98.9% | 1.1% | 87.7% | 12.3% | $0.75 |

-The difference is striking.
 With one_to_one, clashed rows are re-run with web verification.
-Some genuinely ambiguous cases are left unmatched (the X% drop in match rate), but false positives drop from 12.3% to just Y%, a 9x reduction.
+Some genuinely ambiguous cases are left unmatched (the 1.6% drop in match rate), but false positives drop from 12.3% to 2.1%.
+Looking at the false positives, these happened from the LLM merge without web search, so they did not lead to clashes, i.e. the LLM was just too confident here.
+All clashes have been resolved and correctly matched.

-The slight cost increase (4.81) comes from web search re-runs on clashed rows.
-This is a worthwhile trade: you're paying ~$0.84 extra to eliminate almost all false positives from a 438-row merge.
+The cost increase comes from web search re-runs on clashed rows.
+We pay about $0.75 extra to eliminate almost all false positives from a 438 row merge.

 A many-to-one relationship means multiple left rows can match the same right row, but each left row matches at most one right row.
 This is common when mapping entities to categories, taxonomies, or finding the "parent" of each item.